- Added (or added more) LP images to the following album pages: Upon This Rock, Street Level, Bootleg and Only Visiting This Planet.

 - Removed the purchase link from the Tourniquet page.

 - Added a variant of the "Tom Jones single" and an ultra-rare promotional I Love You EP to the singles page.
 (Under the People! tab).
 Also replaced the images of the I Love You UK promotional single.

-- Updated the Albums landing page.
+- Replaced numerous images on the Albums landing page.